I recently spent a bit of time exploring Los Angeles and I got to visit both Malibu and Venice Beach!

 Venice Beach is also a popular surfing spot.
 If you’ve not surfed before, get yourself a surfing lesson and learn from the best.

-Book yourself onto a Los Angeles tour so you can see all of LA’s top sights in one day.
+You can actually book onto a Los Angeles tour so you can see all of LA’s top sights in one day.

 Which Has Better Accommodation?
-Malibu or Venice Beach

 There’s tons of amazing hotels in both Malibu and Venice Beach.

 In Malibu, I stayed at the Malibu Beach Inn which I can’t recommend enough!
 I had oceanfront views as well as a comfortable and cozy room.
 It genuinely felt like a home away from home.